EduNLP/textbook-analysis/README.md

 First, prepare your data such that each textbook is in a separate text file (simple `.txt`), in the same directory.
 Perform any clean-ups that you think might be necessary (e.g. removing characters that you do not want, remove short lines, etc.).

-# Counting the mentions of people
+# Counting the Mentions of People

 ## Pre-processing (TODO: @dora)